 Speaking of something different, have you ever seen a Segway or been on one?

 Well, some tour operators have figured out that a Segway tour of a city will be a great idea.
 Austin is no exception!
 You can take various different Segway tours around downtown Austin.
-Gliding Revolution offers Austin Segway tours and is a great way to go.
+Gliding Revolution, among a few other companies, offer Austin Segway tours and is a great way to go.

 I must admit that I have not taken a Segway tour before, but several of my friends have taken them.
 They all say it's a blast!
 Here is one of our visitors' account of their Austin Segway tour.